Introduction to 'Making the most of social media'

 Your policies should include things like:

-• Using unsecured networks such as public Wi-Fi
+Use of unsecured networks such as public Wi-Fi.

 Avoiding fraud

-If you’d like to learn more about online fraud, there are some useful lessons on our website.
+Want to learn more about online fraud?
+There are some useful lessons on our website.
 These include the online risks that you may face using social media.

 Check out the following topic on our website: